Ecological Food and Farm

 - The Treasurer shall make a financial report at each board meeting.
 The treasurer shall assist in the preparation of the budget, help develop fundraising plans, and make financial information available to board and the public.

-The officers of the board shall be elected by the Board of Trustees from their members at their first meeting following election of at-large representatives.
+The officers of the board shall be elected by the Board of Trustees from their members at their first meeting following election of Trustees.
 Officers shall be elected for a term of one year and may serve consecutive terms.
 Officers shall serve until their successor is elected.

 Article VIII : Committees